hatchet-dev/hatchet-go-quickstart/README.md

 > Note: If you're self hosting you may need to set `HATCHET_CLIENT_TLS_STRATEGY=none` to disable TLS

+You can also use a `.env` file to load these environment variables.
+A sample exists in the form of a `.env.sample`.

 3. Install the project dependencies:

 ```bash